chericito/mobohubb-docs/docs/CONFIGURATION/roles.md

 ***

-This guide ensures efficient **role management** within Mobohubb, helping administrators **organize users, permissions, and responsibilities** effortlessly.
+This guide ensures efficient **role management** within mobohubb, helping administrators **organize users, permissions, and responsibilities** effortlessly.

 Roles are now **color-coded**, making it much easier to differentiate and identify them quickly.